cravingoxygen/stubborn-manatee/blog/content/page/about.md

 author: "Elre"
 ---

-Most of the topics that I plan to explore are vast and my background in them is limited.
 Fortunately, being an expert is not a requirement for enthusiasm otherwise nobody would be allowed to get excited about anything (and likely, nobody would ever manage to become an expert).
-Hence, the theme of this blog is one of unsubstantiated, stubborn enthusiasm for anything that I would like to be enthusiastic about.
+Hence, the theme of this blog is one of unsubstantiated, stubborn enthusiasm for anything sufficiently interesting.

 *Note that although my enthusiasm may be baseless in the face of these non-trivial topics, any conjectures, reasoning or hypotheses stated here should be theoretically sound and solidly substantiated.
 And if the reasoning isn't sound enough for your taste, leave a comment.
 Let's debate.*